thefivetoes/react-intro/README.md

   - eslint-plugin-babel

 ## Additional React Introductory Resources

--[Comparison notes of 4 popular JS Frameworks](https://gist.github.com/makmanalp/9b7f50aa16d21c2f9d37) by @makmanalp.
+- [Comparison notes of 4 popular JS Frameworks](https://gist.github.com/makmanalp/9b7f50aa16d21c2f9d37) by @makmanalp.
 Really solid, unbiased comparison of Angular, Ember, Backbone and React.

--[React.js Introduction For People Who Know Just Enough jQuery To Get By](http://reactfordesigners.com/labs/reactjs-introduction-for-people-who-know-just-enough-jquery-to-get-by/) Really great longread/tutorial with helpful illustrations and examples.
+- [React.js Introduction For People Who Know Just Enough jQuery To Get By](http://reactfordesigners.com/labs/reactjs-introduction-for-people-who-know-just-enough-jquery-to-get-by/) Really great longread/tutorial with helpful illustrations and examples.

--[React.js Best Practices for 2016](https://blog.risingstack.com/react-js-best-practices-for-2016/) Goes into more depth than this tutorial, on topics like routing (using [react-router](https://github.com/rackt/react-router)) and state management (using [Redux](https://github.com/rackt/react-redux)).
+- [React.js Best Practices for 2016](https://blog.risingstack.com/react-js-best-practices-for-2016/) Goes into more depth than this tutorial, on topics like routing (using [react-router](https://github.com/rackt/react-router)) and state management (using [Redux](https://github.com/rackt/react-redux)).

 - Not exactly React but related to some of the code in this repo - [ES6 Cheatsheet](https://github.com/DrkSephy/es6-cheatsheet) is pretty concise and hits on all of the good stuff that you can (read: should) be using now with Babel.